 If I have an approved PERM and an approved I-140 and my employer wants to promote me, how will the promotion impact my approved PERM and I-140?

 The starting point is to review the proposed new position description and compare it with the PERM position description to determine how different it is from the position for which the PERM and I-140 were approved.
 The factors that will be evaluated are:

-- Duties, including managerial duties that are more than minimal
+- Duties, including managerial duties

 - Education, experience and special skills required